GIANT FROM THE UNKNOWN

 The (Zombie-)Toad-in-the-Hole.

-Producer Jacobs and Director Cunha were as pleased as two fan boys could be that they had semi-famous Universal Pictures make-up SFX man, Jack P. Pierce (THE MAN WHO LAUGHS, DRACULA [1931], FRANKENSTEIN [1931], MURDERS IN THE RUE MORGUE [1932], WHITE ZOMBIE [1932], THE OLD DARK HOUSE [1932], THE MUMMY [1932], THE INVISIBLE MAN [1933], BRIDE OF FRANKENSTEIN, THE RAVEN, THE WEREWOLF OF LONDON) on the movie.
+Producer Jacobs and Director Cunha were as pleased as two fan boys could be that they had semi-famous Universal Pictures SFX make-up man, Jack P. Pierce (THE MAN WHO LAUGHS, DRACULA [1931], FRANKENSTEIN [1931], MURDERS IN THE RUE MORGUE [1932], WHITE ZOMBIE [1932], THE OLD DARK HOUSE [1932], THE MUMMY [1932], THE INVISIBLE MAN [1933], BRIDE OF FRANKENSTEIN, THE RAVEN, THE WEREWOLF OF LONDON) on the movie.
 For his part, Pierce, rudely dismissed from Universal when their Monster franchises ran their course, was scraping by in the late 1950s and would take any job.

 For his part, and like the rest of his family (his nephew, Max Baer Jr.. played Jethro in the hit TV show, The Beverly Hillbillies), at 6.7, former Boxer Buddy Baer was big as all get out, by gum!